-The changes reflects the fact that the Faculty is continually working to diversify the curriculum for the BA (Community, Culture and Environment) and that curriculum is under continuous review.
+Those familiar with past Handbooks will notice that there have been changes in subjects on offer this year.
+CENV112 and CENV113 are not on offer for 2010.
+CENV112 is no longer a core subject for the degree.
+ENGL259: An Introduction to Canadian Literature is a new subject that has been added.
+The changes reflect the fact that the Faculty is continually working to diversify the curriculum for the BA (Community, Culture and Environment) and that curriculum is under continuous review.
 These changes do not affect the requirements for the degree as a whole.

-Second majors in Aboriginal Studies and History
+Second Majors in Indigenous Studies or History

-Aboriginal Studies Major
+Indigenous Studies Major

-A major in Aboriginal Studies consists of a minimum of 52 credit points, 12 credit points at 100 level, 16 credit points at 200 level and 24 credit points at 300 level and must include the core subjects ABST150, ABST200 and ABST300.
+A Major in Indigenous Studies consists of a minimum of 52 credit points, of which at least 12 credit points are at 100 Level, 16 credit points at 200 Level and 24 credit points at 300 Level and must include the core subjects INDS150, INDS200 and INDS300.
 Non-core subjects can be taken from the electives listed below.
-A typical program of study might be ABST150 + EESC104 at 100 level, ABST200 + ABST201 at 200 level, and ABST300 + two from ENGL375, HIST350 and SOC308 at 300 level.
+A typical program of study might be INDS150 + EESC104 at 100 Level, INDS200 + INDS201 at 200 Level, and INDS300 + two from ENGL375, HIST350 and SOC308 at 300 Level.

-CENV 112 People and Place 6
+AUST 102 Locating Australia 6

-ABST 150 Introduction to Aboriginal Australia 6
+INDS 150 Introduction to Indigenous Australia 6

-EESC104 The Human Environment 6
+EESC104 The Human Environment: Problems and Change 6

 PHIL 151 Practical Reasoning 6

+-

-ABST 200 Aboriginal History Since Invasion 8 ABST 201 Redefining Eden: Indigenous Peoples and Environment 8 HIST 239 Water in Australia: An Environmental History 8 SOC 231 Social Analysis 8
+INDS 200 Identity, History and Contested Knowledge 8 INDS 201 Redefining Eden: Indigenous Peoples and the Environment 8 HIST 239 Water in Australia: An Environmental History 8 SOC 231 Social Analysis 8

-ABST 300 Indigenous Theories of Decolonisation 8 ENGL 375 Australia Fair: Post-Federation Australian Literature 8 HIST 350 Debates in Australian Cultural History 8 SOC 308 Social and Public Policy 8
+INDS 300 Indigenous Peoples and Decolonisation: Global Perspectives 8 EESC 308 Environmental and Heritage Management 8 ENGL 375 Australia Fair: Post-Federation Australian Literature 8 HIST 350 Debates in Australian Cultural History 8 SOC 308 Social Policy and the Neoliberal State 8